matplotlib/CZI_2021-03_mpl/LOI.md

 Python Ecosystem.

-## Round 3 version

-To enable Matplotlib to continue as the core plotting library of the Scientific Python Ecosystem, we will address the maintenance backlog and continue Matplotlib's evolution to meet the community’s visualization challenges for the next decade.

 # Proposal Summary/Scope of Work (required):

 > Provide a short summary of the application (maximum of 500 words)